-As you are aware, the Hatch Act generally prohibits Department employees from engaging in partisan political activity while on duty, in a federal facility or using federal property.
-Please note that this prohibition includes using the internet at work for any political activities.
-The Act also prohibits us from using our authority for the purpose of affecting election results; soliciting (or discouraging) political participation; soliciting, accepting or receiving political contributions; and generally from running as a candidate in a partisan election.
+As you are aware, the Hatch Act generally prohibits Department employees from engaging in partisan political activity while on duty, in a federal facility, or using federal property.
+Please note that this prohibition includes using the Internet at work for any political activities.
+The Act also prohibits us from using our authority for the purpose of affecting election results; soliciting (or discouraging) political participation; soliciting, accepting, or receiving political contributions; and generally from running as a candidate in a partisan election.

-In addition to restrictions on what Department employees may and may not do while on duty, using government property, and in off-duty activities, certain employees are further restricted from engaging in certain political activity even while not on duty.
-The degree to which an employee is restricted in his or her off-duty activities depends on his or her position, i.e. career, further restricted, or noncareer appointee.
-Further restricted employees are members of the career SES, administrative law judges, employees of the Criminal Division, National Security Division and the Federal Bureau of Investigation, Criminal Investigators and Explosives Enforcement Officers of the Bureau of Alcohol, Tobacco and Firearms, and noncareer appointees in the Department.
+In addition to restrictions on what Department employees may and may not do while on duty, while using government property, and in off-duty activities, certain employees are further restricted from engaging in certain political activity even while not on duty.
+The degree to which an employee is restricted in his or her off-duty activities depends on his or her position, i.e., career, further restricted, or non-career appointee.
+Further restricted employees are members of the career SES, administrative law judges, employees of the Criminal Division, National Security Division, the Federal Bureau of Investigation, Criminal Investigators and Explosives Enforcement Officers of the Bureau of Alcohol, Tobacco and Firearms, and noncareer appointees in the Department.
 If you are unclear on these restrictions or the classification of your position, please consult with your component's designated ethics official about the limits of permissible activity prior to engaging in any political activity.
-You can also visit the Justice Management Division's Ethics page at <www.usdoj.gov/jmd/ethics/politic.html> for more detailed information.
+You can also visit the Justice Management Division's Ethics page at www.usdoj.gov/jmd/ethics/politic.html for more detailed information, which includes the most recent guidance issued by the Deputy Attorney General on December 17, 2011.

-It is critical that each one of us comply with this Act.
-For one, it contributes to maintaining a work environment free of political pressure and ensures the public retains its confidence that we are adhering to our responsibility to administer justice in a neutral manner.
-For another, violations of the Act carry strict penalties, including presumptive removal from federal service.
+It is critical that each of us complies with the Hatch Act and the principles set out in this memorandum to ensure that the public retains its confidence that we are adhering to our responsibility to administer justice in a neutral manner.
+The Department's reputation for fairness and impartiality depends upon it.